Beauty is often at the heart of a lot of people’s deepest personal and spiritual desires.

 I noticed how much my ex-husband and I built up a shared aesthetic in the 10 years we were together and how much this still influences my sense of what is beautiful.
 Realising this was surprisingly emotional for me.
 I cried sat on a bench and that felt strangely beautiful.

-Chatting to a stranger and running into an old friend I hadn’t seen for over 10 years, I noticed that there are subtle and subconscious boundary negotiations that have to happen before you can relax into appreciating the beauty of an interaction.
+Chatting to a stranger in a graveyard, I noticed that there are subtle and subconscious boundary negotiations that have to happen before you can relax into appreciating the beauty of an interaction.
 I also noticed that I can find this negotiation process beautiful in and of itself.

 I recognised that seeing beauty requires some sharpness and clarity, balanced with a gentleness and a soft focus.